FourierIndustries-LLP/Import-LIB-KiCad-Plugin/README.md

 - Double check the 3D model orientation, or import a relevant 3D model if it's not present in the ZIP file: this ensures the 3D model looks correct in the final model.
 - Make sure that both the symbol and footprint has the correct prefix, which makes it easier to find specific components in the library.

+### Updating this plugin

+If you need to update this plugin, follow the instructions below:

+1. Uninstall the plugin using the Package Content Manager (PCM)
+2. Install the plugin using the new ZIP file downloaded from this repository using the PCM
+3. Restart KiCad (this part is **SUPER important**! old cached files may still be present if KiCad is not restarted)

 ## Caveats